aws-samples/maximizing-storage-throughput-and-performance/README.md

   $ aws configure set default.s3.max_concurrent_requests 20
   $ time aws s3 cp 5GB.file s3://${bucket}/upload4.test

   At some point the AWS CLI will limit the performance that can be achieved.
 This is likely the case if you didn't see any performance increase between 10 and 20 threads.
+This is a limitation of the CLI, increasing thread count to 100's using other software will continue to increase performance.

 9. Run the following command to create a 1 GB file.
   $ dd if=/dev/urandom of=1GB.file bs=1 count=0 seek=1G

+  Data can also be segmented into multiple pieces.
+The next step will demonstrate moving 5 GB of data using multiple source files.

 10. Upload 5 GB of data to S3 by uploading five 1 GB files in parallel.
 Record time to complete.
   $ time seq 1 5 | parallel --will-cite -j 5 aws s3 cp 1GB.file s3://${bucket}/parallel/object{}.test